 2. Make sure your child “says goodbye” to the old daycare.
-That means caregivers, teachers and classmates, obviously, but also to toys and areas he or she likes.
+Switching daycares means saying goodbye to caregivers, teachers and classmates, obviously.
+Also, it means parting with toys, books and places he or she likes.
 You can even think about some kind of farewell party.

 3. Set the scene.
 Make sure you talk a lot to your child in advance about the upcoming change.
 Reading books about the scenario is also a good idea.
 You can even do some “rehearsals” to help the idea sink in.
 Kids process information in a variety of different ways; the more the better.

 4. Do a test run.
 Visit the new daycare or preschool facilities once or twice to grease the wheels a little before the first “real” day.
 Introduce the new teacher and say hello to the other toddlers or preschoolers.
 This is especially important if you’re going from the small family-like environment of a home daycare to a larger child care center or preschool.

 5. Stick to what worked before.
 If you developed some “standard operating procedures”, aka kissing goodbye or reading a book before leaving the house in the morning, stick to them!

 6. Try to be flexible time-wise.
 Especially for the first few weeks, you should plan ahead, just in case you need to stay a little longer in the mornings for drop-offs and come a little (or a lot) earlier in the afternoons for pick-ups.
 Be patient until your child gets used to the new environment.